-But first, after greetings and the surprise unveiled in the arrival of our Anniversary Couple was a ten selection wine tasting out at a sort of barn shed area.
+But first, after greetings and the surprise unveiling in the arrival of our Anniversary Couple, Nicola and Chris, there was a ten selection wine tasting out at a sort of barn shed area.
 As it turned out, our wine presenter happened to be getting his Master’s degree at American University which made our wine tasting session all the more fun.

 Beginning from the top, and the most popular white wine among our group was Lilly’s Viognier, named after the vintners daughter, though she is just three, so it shall be awhile before she sets to tasting her namesake, which is for lack of real articulate wine speak, quite clean, dry, though with some hint of fruit, and very, very delicious.